yongenportkey/portkey-workshop-contracts-demo/docs/smart-contract.md

 }
 ```

-This code generates a random character's attributes based on a randomBytes obtained from the ACS6.
-The 3 element of byte will do exclusive OR operation with 3 elements of a computed hash, each result transformed into an attribute.
-The attributes determine health, strength, and speed proportions.
-The resulting character's attributes are then formatted into a Character data structure and returned, providing details of HP, strength, and speed.
+These codes generate a random character's attributes based on randomBytes obtained from the ACS6.
+The 3 elements of randomBytes will do exclusive OR operation with 3 elements of the computed hash, each result is transformed into an attribute.
+The attributes determine health, strength, and speed.
+The resulting character's attributes are then formatted into a Character data structure and returned.

 ## 3. Deploy the contract